 Humanity & Inclusion works to change these perceptions and opens doors to schools for children and young people with disabilities through the promotion of inclusive education.
-The organization currently runs 31 projects in 23 countries, in Africa, Asia, and the Middle East.
+In fact, in 2017, HI donors gave access to education to 144,604 children with disabilities.

 HI has been working in the field of education since 1998, and in the inclusive education sector since 2004.
 Its work focuses particularly on children with disabilities—the most vulnerable and excluded young learners in the world, in low-income countries and in development and emergency contexts.
 HI aims to strengthen the enrollment of children and young adults with disabilities in school, as part of an inclusive approach.

 The need for inclusive education has been given strong backing at an international level: one of the global Sustainable Development Goals (SDG) for 2030 is to "ensure inclusive and quality education for all and promote lifelong learning."